xzyaoi/blog/_posts/2020-05-27-ethical-ai-application.markdown

 * Systems without human intervention.

 Some people believe that the machine learning models is more neutral than human being, and developers should avoid interventing its process.
 Unfortunately, I do not think it is true as the input data might biased.
-Even some big companies and top-tier research institutes are producing "bad" models.
+Even some big companies and top-tier research institutes are producing "bad" models, for example, when Google are using machine learning to identify malware on Chrome Webstore, they accidentally remove some from their list.
+Without human intervention, the developers of those chrome extensions will not be able to restore their extension on Chrome Webstore.

+It may reduce cost for companies to adopt machine learning as part of their customer service, but please make sure that there are always real human available to handle outliers.